veeral-patel/how-to-secure-anything/README.md

 Here are some useful techniques I've found for improving the security of a system.

+Also see if you any of the mechanisms in [popular mechanisms](#popular-mechanisms) would help.

 ### Minimize attack surface

 See tptacek's [HN comment on this](https://news.ycombinator.com/item?id=17014818):